blueoceanally/Data_formatter/README.md

 # Data_formatter

 Map(Reshape) a csv file to the template format.
+See examples of data in the test_data folder.
 What you need:
 1. an openai API key,
 2. a csv data file you want to reformat,